Water Heater Expansion Tank: What It Is, Installation & Code Requirements

 Code Specifications and Installation Requirements

-When required, the expansion tank must meet specific installation criteria:
+When required, the expansion tank must meet specific installation criteria under the 2024 IPC and UPC:

-• Properly sized according to manufacturer specifications and system requirements
+• Properly sized according to manufacturer specifications so system pressure stays at or below 80 PSI

-• Supported independently on a wall or bracket, not by connecting pipes alone
+• Supported independently on a wall or bracket (IPC 308.10 explicitly prohibits supporting the tank with the connecting piping)

 • Accessible for inspection, testing, and eventual maintenance or replacement

-Operating a closed system without an expansion tank violates building codes and may void your water heater warranty.
+Operating a closed system without an expansion tank violates IPC 607.3 and UPC 608.3 and may void your water heater warranty.
 During home inspections or sales, missing expansion tanks in closed systems can delay transactions or reduce property value.
+New 2026 state amendments are making enforcement stricter.

 Find Trusted & Licensed Plumbers in Ohio